zpqu/KS_WGS_scripts/README.md

 | flye        | canu_ec   | 1,904,306,272   | 20           | 94.2x  |
 | canu        | canu_ec   | 3,636,323,899   | 20           | 94.2x  |

-Contigs were further scaffolded using HiC WGS sequencing dataset.
-Scritps used to do scaffolding are stored in subfolder `t1_2_HiC_scaffolding`.
+Haplotigs were then purged from contigs (subfolder `t1_1_purge_haplotigs`), and then contigs with haplotigs removed were further scaffolded using HiC WGS sequencing dataset.
+Scripts used to do scaffolding are stored in subfolder `t1_2_HiC_scaffolding`.

 ### 03_genome_annotation
 This folder includes scripts to do gene annotation (subfolder `01_gene_annotation`), repeat annotation (subfolder `02_repeat_annotation`) and transcriptome analysis (subfolder `03_transcriptome`).

 ### 04_phylogenomics
-This folder includes scritps to do phylogenomics for the assembled genome, including:
+This folder includes scripts to do phylogenomics for the assembled genome, including:

 - 01_orthofinder: Orthologs identification
 - 02_gene_expansion: Gene expansion and contraction analysis